Srz97/Hangman-game/README.md

- Hangman is an enjoyable game!
-It's all about guessing a secret word by figuring out its letters but be cautious!
-Every wrong letter draws the hangman one step closer to his fate.
+ Hangman is an enjoyable game against the computer!
+This is where you'll try to guess a secret word, letter by letter, while the computer tries to do the same be cautious Every wrong letter draws the  hangman one step closer to his fate.

  image

  ## purpose